princeofshanghai/vca-sandbox/docs/project-overview.md

 ## The Problem We're Solving

-Designers currently recreate the same chat interface from scratch in Figma for every new conversation flow they design (like "Remove User," "Cancel Subscription," etc.).
+Designers currently recreate the same chat UI in Figma for every new conversation flow they design (like "Remove User," "Cancel Subscription," etc.).
 This creates a few major issues:

 1. **Wasted time** — Designers waste time redrawing screens instead of focusing on the conversation itself
-2. **Inconsistency** — Each designer uses slightly different versions of components, leading to confusion and quality issues
+2. **Inconsistency** — Designers sometimes use slightly different versions of components and interaction patterns, leading to confusion and quality issues
 3. **Hard to test** — Static Figma mockups make it difficult to experience how a conversation actually flows and identify problems before engineering handoff
-4. **Hard to ideate** — Static Figma mockups make it difficult to try and share new interaction patterns

 ---